Mikal Bridges NBA Playoffs Player Props: Nets vs. 76ers

-The Brooklyn Nets, Mikal Bridges included, take the court versus the Philadelphia 76ers at 7:30 PM ET on Monday in the 2023 NBA Playoffs.
+Mikal Bridges and his Brooklyn Nets teammates take the court versus the Philadelphia 76ers in the 2023 NBA Playoffs, at 7:30 PM ET on Thursday.

-In this article we will dive into Bridges' prop bets, using stats to help you make good predictions.
+In this article, we dig into Bridges' available prop bets, providing stats to help you figure out the best wagers to make.

 Mikal Bridges Prop Bets vs. the 76ers